eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0035 OPEN

-Since many methods have many arguments, consider always "towering" them (that is, putting one in each line, as doen for a few function/method calls)
+Since many methods have many arguments, consider always "towering" them (that is, putting one in each line, as done for a few function/method calls)

 ## ISSUE #0036 COMPLETE